 Women in Student Affairs Knowledge Community Goals:

 The goals of the Women in Student Affairs (WISA) Knowledge Community (KC) support the mission, vision, and guiding principles of NASPA.
 The purpose of WISA is to give voice to the needs of all those who identify as women in student affairs and provide professional development opportunities through both regional and national activities designed to address gender equity and prompt personal growth.
 The WISA KC strives to ensure that all individuals who identify as women, and those who are invested in issues affecting those who identify as women, are seen and represented with in KC.

 Each year Region V recognizes outstanding members by honoring individual professionals and programs with regional awards.
 Regional award recipients will be considered for NASPA national awards, as applicable.
-Each nomination should include a letter of nomination and two letters of support (3 total letters) and the nominee's contact information (nominee's resume is optional).
+Each nomination should include a letter of nomination, at least 1 letter of support, and the nominee's contact information.

 One of the best resources available to you is the wide range of professional development opportunities.
 This list contains both our “Hosted Events,” workshops and webinars that we plan and manage, and some “Related Events,” hosted by the NASPA Central Office or other NASPA Constituent Groups.
 To see a full listing of NASPA events, please see the Events page.

 If you are interested in planning an event for the Region, you must fill out this form.
 The completed form will be sent to your Regional Director and Regional Treasurer for approval.
 They'll be in touch with further information.